 Clicking this button will open the Picture Viewer window and send the preview image to it.
 Note that it does not render the scene to the Picture Viewer, it simply captures the current preview image and opens the Picture Viewer to display it.

 This is the same as checking the Clay Material switch in the render settings.
 All objects in the scene will be rendered with a basic, light-grey diffuse material (a 'clay' material).
 However, this button only affects the real-time preview render.
 It has no effect on the final render to the picture viewer.
 Click the button again to restore the scene materials.
+When the clay material is being used, the button looks like this:

 If you select this option, all materials in the scene are temporarily replaced by the clay material.
 If your scene is lit only by objects with an Emission shader, since those materials are replaced by the clay, the scene will go black because it no longer has any light.
 Just be aware of this if you do use this option.